House rentals in Johannesburg

 |1.2K properties are a good fit for families|

 One of the largest cities in the world, Johannesburg — affectionately called Jozi or Joburg by South Africans — is going through a cultural reawakening.
 Sleek, new high-rise buildings are popping up constantly, and from the observation deck on the 50th floor of the Carlton Centre you can take in the city’s unique and ever-shifting skyline.
 In Braamfontein, Johannesburg’s oldest district, you’ll find pop-up shops, gourmet food markets, and clubs sitting side by-side.
 Public art is omnipresent in the hipster-friendly Maboneng Arts District, known for its up-and-coming gallery scene and craft cocktail bars set in repurposed industrial buildings.

 If you’re looking for a quieter experience, hit up a cozy cafe in the suburb of Craighall, or hunt in Linden’s boutiques and shops for mid-century furniture, antiques, and crafts.
 Anyone who visits this city should spend some time to learn about Johannesburg’s complex history at one of the many museums, such as the Apartheid Museum or the Nelson Mandela Museum.

-When is the best time to stay in a vacation rental in Johannesburg?
+The best time to stay in a vacation rental in Johannesburg

 Visitors from the U.S. should be aware that Johannesburg’s location in the Southern Hemisphere means the seasons are opposite to what you’re used to.
 Winter lasts from June to August, and though the weather never gets too cold, this time of year sees the fewest visitors.
 The city is busiest during summer (December to February), although it also sees the most rain during this time.
 If you’re looking to avoid peak travel season while still enjoying good weather, spring and fall are ideal.